Our Centre is one of the major research centres of the Faculty of Engineering and Physical Sciences at the University of Surrey.

 Our expertise and activities span computer vision, digital signal processing, machine learning and artificial intelligence, computer graphics and human computer interaction, medical image analysis and multimedia communication.

-Our research is conducted into key themes across the Centre:
+Our research is conducted into the following key themes across the Centre:

 - 3D video